 - A lawyer admitted to practice law in Iowa

 - A resident of the state, district, or county to which they are nominated

 - Of an age as they can serve a full term of office before reaching age 72

 - Oath of office

-- Applicants for district associate judge, associate juvenile judge, and associate probate judge vacancies must reside in the judicial election district to which a vacancy exists or a county contiguous to it.
+- Applicants for district judge, district associate judge, associate juvenile judge, and associate probate judge vacancies must reside in the judicial election district to which a vacancy exists or a county contiguous to it.
 If appointed, the judge must be a resident of the judicial election district where the vacancy existed for the entire term in office.

-- District Joint Judicial Application
+- District Court and DAJ Application

-- District Joint Judicial Background Information
+- District Court and DAJ Background Information